-Located nearby Quechee and Woodstock, the Holiday Inn Club Vacations at Ascutney Mountain Resort is the perfect place to escape to for a weekend of family fun.
+The Holiday Inn Club Vacations at Ascutney Mountain Resort is the perfect place to escape to for a weekend of family fun in Vermont.
 Their villa-style accommodations have been designed with families in mind.
 They are spacious and well appointed.
-There is a full sized kitchen with granite countertops in the kitchen and stainless steel appliances and a flat screen TV above the beautiful fireplace in the living room.
-There are lots of little touches, like nightlights in the bathrooms and tons of closet space, that make this a place for families to call home while they explore Vermont.
+There are lots of little touches, like nightlights in the bathrooms and tons of closet space, that make this a place for families to call home while they explore Quechee and Woodstock.

-For dinner that evening we took a short 15-minute drive over to the Harpoon Brewery in Windsor.
+For dinner try the Harpoon Brewery in Windsor.
 We enjoyed the casual, family style atmosphere at this eatery.
 While outside it may look just like an industrial brewery building, inside it is relatively modern, and definitely inviting with a roaring fireplace.
 Families who come here during the day might pair lunch at the Brewery with a visit to the Path of Life Sculpture Garden which is located right next door.

-Sunday morning we were up and out early to explore.
-It was a short 25-minute drive to the quaint town of Woodstock.
-There we enjoyed a traditional country breakfast at the Mountain Creamery Restaurant.
-After that, we strolled the streets and found ourselves in cute stores like the Red Wagon Toy Co., the Yankee Bookshop which has a nice children’s section in the back and Giggles, a very upscale children’s boutique.
+It is a short 25-minute drive to the quaint town of Woodstock.
+We like the traditional country breakfast at the Mountain Creamery Restaurant.
+After that, stroll the along the streets where you will find stores like the Red Wagon Toy Co., the Yankee Bookshop, and Giggles, a very upscale children’s boutique.

-Winding our way out of town on Route 12 we popped into the Sugarbush Cheese and Maple Farm.
-Although it was too late in the season for sugar-on-snow we were still able to sample several cheeses and purchase a few for home.
-Journeying on to Quechee we stopped into Simon Pearce.
-This is a serious “no touching” store even for my nine and twelve-year-olds however, they really liked watching the guys in the workshop blowing and shaping the glass to create these magnificent dinnerware pieces.
-We were also lucky to be there on the weekend when the pottery studio was open and what a bonus, they had extra clay out for the kids to play with.
+Journeying on to Quechee stop into Simon Pearce.
+This is a serious “no touching” store.
+Everything is made from breakable materials.
+Kids will enjoy watching the staff in the workshop blowing and shaping the glass to create these magnificent dinnerware pieces.
 Quechee is also home to the Vermont Institute of Natural Science (VINS).
 They have a wonderful raptor program as well as hiking trails.
 If you are hungry, we would suggest grabbing a sandwich at Sheppard’s Pie on the Green.

-By now we were all tired and anxious to get back to our spacious Holiday Inn Club villa.
-More than ever, I was really glad we had more than just one hotel room.
-We needed some space to spread out after being in the car and touring around all day.
-The kids immediately departed for Sidewinder’s Arcade.
-With several video games and two pool tables, it kept them busy for a while.
-Another on-sight entertainment option for kids/families includes the free nightly movie showing complete with popcorn.
+After a day of exploring you will be glad to get back to your Holiday Inn Club villa.
+I am always glad to have then just one hotel room.
+Families need space to spread out after being in the car and touring around all day.
+Kids can take a break in the Sidewinder’s Arcade that has video games and two pool tables.
+Another on-site entertainment option for families includes the free nightly movie showing complete with popcorn.

 Although our time at the Holiday Inn Club Vacations at Ascutney Mountain Resort was just a short weekend stay, families should consider this hotel an ideal option if they want to spend time exploring classic New England towns, enjoying multiple outdoor recreational opportunities and visiting local farms and museums.
 This property is ideally situated to take advantage of nearby family fun, year-round.